ngetuthandeka09-a11y/Bright-Coffee-Shop-Project/README.md

 -Product category performance

 5. Data Visualization
-Built an interactive Excel dashboard
+-Built an interactive Excel dashboard
-Created charts to highlight key trends
+-Created charts to highlight key trends

 7. Data Flow Design
 Mapped the full data process in Miro (from source to insights)

 9. Presentation
-Designed a professional presentation in Canva
+-Designed a professional presentation in Canva
 📊 Key Insights
 🔥 Peak Sales: Late morning drives the highest revenue 📉 Slow Period: Late evening has the lowest activity